demogitjava/landingpage/README.md

 to this project the jetty server is implements with http3 support over upd on port 53 for older version remove file de.jgsoftwares.landingpage.config.JettyConfiguration

-on openjdk26 http3 is supported

-on dockerhub image over
- > jgsoftwares/openwrtlandingpage:java25
+on openjdk17 the login session over jdbc works on openjdk25 the login session over jdbc doesnt work -> openjdk17 or opendjk26 on openjdk26 the login session over jdbc works